AlexiaNomena/MIASA/README.md

 The result folder is created in the [`demo`](./demo) folder where you find the output files, as described above.

-The projection of all predicted cluster on the same pannel looks like
+The projection of all predicted cluster on the same pannel indicating predicted clusters and labels of true cluster members if true labels are given as a parameter in config file
 <img src="https://github.com/AlexiaNomena/MIASA/blob/main/demo/plots/UMAP_One_Panel.svg" width="500" height="500">

 The projection of all predicted cluster separated pannels:

 - With convex hull of prediction
 <img src="https://github.com/AlexiaNomena/MIASA/blob/main/demo/plots/UMAP_Separate_Panels_p1.svg" width="500" height="500">

 - Without convex hull of prediction